electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/_index.md

 ### Adaptive cruise control (with Stop&Go function)

 Adaptive cruise control (ACC) offers relief to drivers especially on long trips and in stop-and-go traffic.
 It maintains a preset distance to the vehicle ahead by automatically accelerating and braking.
 The driver can choose from five distance levels and adjust acceleration and control system dynamics with Audi drive select.

 The system uses radar sensors and a front camera.
 They detect vehicles ahead and measure the distance to them.
-In interplay with S tronic or tiptronic, the system covers the entire speed range from 0 to 250 km/h (155.3 mph).
-With a manual transmission, it starts at 30 km/h (18.6 mph).

 When the system is deactivated, the distance indicator shows the distance to the car ahead and warns drivers when they are tailgating.

 Its operating speed range is 60 km/h (37.3 mph) and above.

-When combined with S tronic or tiptronic, ACC also includes the Stop&Go function.
+ACC also includes the Stop&Go function.
 In heavy traffic, it autonomously decelerates the car to a stop.

 After a brief stop, it automatically resumes driving, following the vehicle ahead.

 After a longer stop, the driver must tap the accelerator pedal or the control stalk on the steering column.
 In addition to the radar sensors and front camera, ultrasonic sensors also monitor the vehicle’s immediate surroundings.

 ### (Predictive) efficiency assist